eeconger/eeconger/README.md

-- 👋 Hi, I’m @eeconger
-- 👀 I’m interested in Genomics, Proteomics, and Computational Biology
+Genomics, Proteomics, and Computational Biology
 - 🌱 I’m currently learning about AlphaFolds's Triangular Context!
-- 💞️ I’m looking to collaborate on projects involving health.
+- 💞️ I’ll talk all day about projects involving health.
+Let's chat.
-- 📫 How to reach me: e.e.conger@gmail.com
-- 😄 Pronouns: He/Him
-- ⚡ Fun fact: I have a Masi single speed bike that I ride everywhere.
+- ⚡ I have a single speed bike that I ride everywhere
+- @eeconger